 Pécs is another important city in Southern Hungary.
 Getting there from Budapest would take two and a half hours, so a day trip is relatively straightforward.
 The city was once the European Capital of Culture.
 It is one of the oldest cities in the entire region, with its history dating back to the Roman Era, with archeological findings showing that the city area has been inhabited for as much as 6,000 years!

 The Slovakian capital Bratislava is just two and a half hours away.
-That makes a day trip possible, if you go in the morning and come back in the evening.
+That makes a day trip possible if you go in the morning and return in the evening.
 Alternatively, you can spend a couple of days in Bratislava before heading back again.

 Just like Budapest, it is located by the Danube River.
 It also occupies the banks of the Morava River.
 Bratislava is a beautiful city with stunning architecture.
 It is not a cheap city to visit, by any means – it is a fairly wealthy city that is known to be much more expensive than elsewhere in Slovakia.